Privacy Policy

 You have the right to access, correct, or download for transport to a similar service any of your Personal Information collected by Inlay, where permitted under applicable law.
 If you are a teacher or school administrator, you can update the information associated with your Inlay account directly by logging into your Inlay account and viewing the Account Settings section.

-Teachers and school administrators can export Student Data from the Platform at any time in standard formats (CSV, Excel).
+Teachers and school administrators can export their lesson management data from the Platform at any time in standard formats (CSV, Excel) where the product supports export.

-• Active User Accounts: Indefinitely while account is active and in use
+• Active User Accounts: Retained while the account is active and in use, to provide the Service.

-• Inactive Accounts: 2 years of inactivity, then account flagged for deletion
+• Inactive Accounts: 2 years of inactivity, then account flagged for deletion; reason: to allow re-activation while avoiding indefinite retention.

 • Deleted Accounts: 30-day grace period to recover, then permanent deletion